8 Mobile App Engagement Strategies That Retain Users (2026)

 Building gamification from scratch means creating infrastructure for tracking achievements, calculating points, managing leaderboards, and handling edge cases.
 This typically takes 3–6 months of development time for basic functionality.

-Trophy provides pre-built gamification features that can be integrated with any web or mobile app within a week.
+Trophy provides pre-built gamification features that integrate with any web or mobile app within a week.
 The platform handles achievement tracking, points calculation, and leaderboard management while you focus on core product development.
+Pricing scales with monthly active users rather than requiring large upfront investment.

 Common Mistakes